andweg/account-service/README.md

 * ```PUT /api/admin/user/role``` grants and removes user roles

 ## Sources
-This application was created as a graduate project for the [JetBrains Academy](https://www.jetbrains.com/academy/)'s Java Backend track.
+This application was created as a graduate project for the [JetBrains Academy](https://www.jetbrains.com/academy/)'s Java Backend Developer track.